This free introductory meeting will allow you to ask questions, learn about the various services, and discover what

 The events are not forgotten and the trauma survivor has more clarity, understanding and meaning.
 They have started the process of knowing themselves at a deeper level.
 Resiliency begins to surface and they learn their inner strengths outweigh external events or traumatic memories.

 It is important to be gentle, patient, and compassionate with yourself while you move through this healing process.
 The ultimate goal of trauma recovery is to live with trauma without it controlling or disrupting your life.
 Trauma is a vital part of the human experience.
 Trauma is something we all share in common and traumatic events can bring us together.

 You may even experience post-traumatic growth.

-My name is Kevin William Grant, I am a Registered Professional Counsellor Candidate (RPC-C) and Associate Certified Coach (ACC).
+My name is Kevin William Grant, I am a Registered Professional Counsellor (RPC) and Associate Certified Coach (ACC).
 One of my biggest passions in life is being able to support others while they are going through a difficult time.
 We all experience or have experienced situations in our lives that can have us feeling overwhelmed, anxious, or just stuck.
 I believe that empathy, empowerment, problem solving, and a listening ear from even one compassionate person can transform a life.

 The sessions in all my programs will be a mix of discussion, questions, self-discovery, planning, learning new tools.

 The counselling and coaching process will always be tailored specifically to you and will ensure you stay on track to achieve results.
 I am there to guide and support you throughout your journey.